|About | Media | Search | Contact|

 A.Word.A.Daywith Anu Garg

-Via French from Latin posse (to be able), ultimately from the Indo-European root poti- (powerful, lord) that is also the source of power, potent, possess, possible, posse, Italian podesta, and Turkish pasha (via Persian).]
+Via French from Latin posse (to be able).
+Ultimately from the Indo-European root poti- (powerful, lord), which also gave us power, potent, possess, posse, possible, and Turkish pasha (via Persian).
+Earliest documented use: 1435.

 “He knew that the demon was puissant enough to guarantee them victory this day.”